Celebren/web_coursework/README.md

 # web_coursework

 HTML5 pizza ordering website.
-PHP and SQL functionality added in web_coursework2 repository
+PHP and SQL functionality added in web_coursework2 repository.

+### To run
+Open any file in any browser